numinit/CTF/CSAW-2015/memeshop.md

 end
 ```

 This method prints the receipt.
-Of note, we can read any file on the disk, except for files containing `flag` and wildcards.
+Of note, we can read any file on the disk, except for files containing `flag` and `*`.
 So, we need a shell.

 ```ruby
 def checkouter